Queensland Conveyancing FAQ

 “Cheap” conveyancing isn’t just risky for the client – it chips away at the integrity of the whole profession.
 Because when cut-price, high-volume operators treat conveyancing like a checkbox exercise, it lowers public perception of the entire service.
 And that’s not just disappointing—it’s sad for an industry full of professionals who take pride in doing it properly.

 Conveyancing is legal work at its core.
-It’s high risk, and when it’s done poorly (or robotically), the cost isn’t just a few hundred dollars saved – it’s delays, disputes, your peace of mind lost, or even losing the property altogether.
+It’s high risk.
+When it’s done poorly (or robotically), the cost isn’t just a few hundred dollars saved.
+It’s delays, disputes, your peace of mind lost, or even losing the property altogether.

 At Empire Legal we are not the cheapest.
 We’re not trying to be.
 We’re the team that picks up the pieces when a “budget” job goes sideways.
 We’re the steady car in the race, not the one with the wheels flying off.
 Because that’s what protects our client’s biggest asset.
 Shout out to our colleagues in the industry who share this sentiment.
 Let’s beat the drum together to raise the standard instead of lowering the price.

 No. It is a rumour that has been circulating, and is completely untrue.
-There is no guidance or obligation from the QLD Law Society or our insurer that obliges QLD property law firms to prepare the contract of sale if we were engaged to prepare the Form 2.
+There is no guidance or obligation from the QLD Law Society or our insurer on this.
+QLD property law firms are not obliged to prepare the contract of sale if engaged to prepare the Form 2.

 Whilst we are available to help if needed for Special Conditions, review before signing etc, the drafting can remain with the selling agent!